With Kinsta’s site transfer tool, we’ve made it as easy as possible to move a site from your company account to another company.

 To transfer any sites under your company in MyKinsta to another company’s account, follow the steps below.

-Step 1 – Find the Company ID of the Destination Company
+Step 1 – Find the Company ID or Email Address of the Destination Company

-If you do not have MyKinsta access to the destination company, you’ll need to get in touch with the company directly to get the company ID.
+If you do not have MyKinsta access to the destination company or do not know the email address of a company owner or company administrator, you’ll need to get in touch with the company directly to get the company ID or email address.

 Step 2 – Initiate the Site Transfer as the Source Company